 Sleeping with your partner can have its challenges.
-This is why it is important to address these challenges the soonest in a relationship so both can get better sleep quality and enjoy the benefits of couple sleeping.
+This is why it is important to address these challenges the soonest so both can get better sleep quality and enjoy the benefits of sleeping together.

 Some ideas to promote better sleep with your partner are:

 - Choose a big size mattress such as a king size bed.

 - Choose bedding that is appropriate for each type of sleeper.
 Even if this means separate blankets.

 - Set a room temperature that is comfortable for both.

 - Try to agree on a sleep and wake time.

 - Enjoy intimate moments before going to sleep.